kjhealy/kieranhealy.hugo/content/blog/comparing-distributions.markdown

 {{% figure src="https://kieranhealy.org/files/misc/ref-distribs-9-1.png" alt="Ridgeline plot." caption="A ridgeline plot."  %}}

-Ridgeline plots look good and scale pretty well when there are larger numbers of categories to put on the vertical axis, especially if there's a reasonable amount of structure in the data, especially a trend or sequence in the distributions.
+Ridgeline plots look good and scale pretty well when there are larger numbers of categories to put on the vertical axis, especially if there's a reasonable amount of structure in the data, such as a trend or sequence in the distributions.
 They can be slightly inefficient in terms of space with smaller numbers of categories.
 When the number of groups gets large they work best in a very strongly tall and narrow aspect ratio that can be hard to integrate into a page.

 ## Histograms with a reference distribution